rezzakali/randcraft/README.md

 - A categorized collection of symbols like arrows, currency, mathematical, etc.
 - One-click copy functionality for easy use in documents or coding.

+### 7. **Password Generator**

+- Generate secure and strong password.
+- User can select different options like symbols, uppercase,lowercase.
+- One-click copy functionality for easy use.

 ## Tech Stack

 - **Frontend:** Nextjs